SasinduChanakaPiyumal/Laptop-Price-Predicter/ML_IMPROVEMENTS_SUMMARY.md

    pip install xgboost
    ```

-3. **Saved Model**: The final model saved to `predictor.pickle` is now the best performer (either tuned Random Forest or Gradient Boosting), not necessarily Random Forest.
+3. **Saved Model**: The final model saved to `predictor.joblib` is now the best performer (either tuned Random Forest or Gradient Boosting), not necessarily Random Forest.
+   - **SECURITY UPDATE**: Changed from pickle to joblib format to mitigate arbitrary code execution vulnerabilities (see SECURITY_FIX.md)

 4. **Feature Count**: The feature count has increased due to new engineered features.
 Ensure predictions use the correct feature set.